-Instrumental band lessons are offered to students in grades four through eight.
+At this time, Holy Angels is not able to offer this program due to lack of an instructor.
+If provided, instrumental band lessons are offered to students in grades four through eight.
 Lessons are 30 minutes in length and may be scheduled, on a rotating basis, during the school day (with approval of the classroom teacher).
 A limited number of lesson times may also be available after school.
 Generally, junior high students are given first preference of lesson times.

 Students may join the Holy Angels Band when they develop sufficient skills (usually after one semester).
 Band members are required to take lessons, though not necessarily through the school.
 Band sessions are held weekly.
 Fees are payable at the beginning of each semester.